redlibrarian/redlibrarian.github.io/_posts/2017-02-16-ils-systemic-generality.markdown

 epigrams](http://www.cs.yale.edu/homes/perlis-alan/quotes.html) by Alan J. Perlis: it is better to have 100 functions operated on one data structure than 10 functions on 10 data structures.
-In Clojure, rather than the myriad classes, arrays, and hashes that get created in a given object-oriented programming, Clojure programming relies upon the use of a few very simple collection types.
+In Clojure, rather than the myriad classes, arrays, and hashes that get created in a given object-oriented programming [2], Clojure programming relies upon the use of a few very simple collection types.
 Rather than creating a new datatype (class) for a specific kind of data (i.e. describing or modeling your data with a class), you simply use